 More than 30% of South America is covered in rainforests.

 South America has no shortage of important rivers, however the longest is the Amazon River.
 It is the second longest river in the world, after the Nile.
-It starts high in the Andes, and flows for 4,040 miles (6,500 km) through Brazil and into the Atlantic Ocean.
+It starts high in the Andes, and flows for 4,040 miles (6,500 km) through Brazil, and into the Atlantic Ocean.

 The Amazon River can be seen from outer space.

 By volume of water and surface area, Lake Titicaca, in the Andes, on the border of Bolivia and Peru, is the largest lake in South America.
-It is also known as the world’s highest navigable lake, lying at 12,500 feet (3,810 metres) above sea level.
-It covers 3,200 square miles (8,300 square km), and from north to south it covers a distance of 120 miles (190 km) and is 50 miles (80 km) across at its widest point.
+It is also known as the world’s highest navigable lake, lying at 12,500 feet (3,810 meters) above sea level.
+It covers 3,200 square miles (8,300 square km), and from north to south it covers a distance of 120 miles (190 km), and is 50 miles (80 km) across at its widest point.

 Off the coast of Chile, you will find the Isla Grande of Chiloe.
 This is South America’s largest island.
-It is 112 miles (180 km) long and 31 miles (50 km) wide.
+It is 112 miles (180 km) long, and 31 miles (50 km) wide.

 South America experiences every climate there is imaginable.
-It’s terrain has such a wide variety of features, such as, hot tropical regions, huge mountain ranges, deserts, rainforests, grasslands and frozen glaziers.
+It’s terrain has such a wide variety of features, such as, hot tropical regions, huge mountain ranges, deserts, rainforests, grasslands, and frozen glaziers.
 In addition, it’s also located near the site of seismic activity, making it a high risk earthquake zone.

 The driest place on Earth is in South America.
-Atacama desert, in Chile, has regions where it has not rained in over 400 years.
+Atacama desert, located in Chile, has regions where it has not rained in over 400 years.
 Animals and plants still thrive here though, because every morning thick fog brings in moisture.